ajv-validator/ajv/README.md

 - compiling JSON Schemas to test their validity
 - generating [standalone validation code](./docs/standalone.md) that exports validation function(s) to be used without Ajv
-- migrate schemas to draft-07 (using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate))
+- migrating schemas to draft-07 and draft-2019-09 (using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate))
 - validating data file(s) against JSON Schema
 - testing expected validity of data against JSON Schema
 - referenced schemas
-- user-defined meta-schemas
+- user-defined meta-schemas, validation keywords and formats
 - files in JSON, JSON5, YAML, and JavaScript format
 - all Ajv options
 - reporting changes in data after validation in [JSON-patch](https://tools.ietf.org/html/rfc6902) format

+## Extending Ajv

+### User defined keywords

+See section in [data validation](./docs/validation.md#user-defined-keywords) and the [detailed guide](./docs/keywords.md).

-## Plugins
+### Plugins

 Ajv can be extended with plugins that add keywords, formats or functions to process generated code.
 When such plugin is published as npm package it is recommended that it follows these conventions:

-- it exports a function
+- it exports a function that accepts ajv instance as the first parameter - it allows using plugins with [ajv-cli](#command-line-interface).
-- this function accepts ajv instance as the first parameter and returns the same instance to allow chaining
+- this function returns the same instance to allow chaining.
-- this function can accept an optional configuration as the second parameter
+- this function can accept an optional configuration as the second parameter.

-Youcan import `Plugin` interface from ajv if you use Typescript.
+You can import `Plugin` interface from ajv if you use Typescript.

 If you have published a useful plugin please submit a PR to add it to the next section.

-## Related packages
+### Related packages

 - [ajv-bsontype](https://github.com/BoLaMN/ajv-bsontype) - plugin to validate mongodb's bsonType formats
 - [ajv-cli](https://github.com/jessedc/ajv-cli) - command line interface
-- [ajv-formats](https://github.com/ajv-validator/ajv-formats) - formats defined in JSON Schema specification.
+- [ajv-formats](https://github.com/ajv-validator/ajv-formats) - formats defined in JSON Schema specification
 - [ajv-errors](https://github.com/ajv-validator/ajv-errors) - plugin for defining error messages in the schema
 - [ajv-i18n](https://github.com/ajv-validator/ajv-i18n) - internationalised error messages
 - [ajv-istanbul](https://github.com/ajv-validator/ajv-istanbul) - plugin to instrument generated validation code to measure test coverage of your schemas
 - [ajv-keywords](https://github.com/ajv-validator/ajv-keywords) - plugin with additional validation keywords (select, typeof, etc.)
 - [ajv-merge-patch](https://github.com/ajv-validator/ajv-merge-patch) - plugin with keywords $merge and $patch
-- [ajv-formats-draft2019](https://github.com/luzlab/ajv-formats-draft2019) - format validators for draft2019 that aren't included in [ajv-formats](https://github.com/ajv-validator/ajv-formats) (ie. `idn-hostname`, `idn-email`, `iri`, `iri-reference` and `duration`).
+- [ajv-formats-draft2019](https://github.com/luzlab/ajv-formats-draft2019) - format validators for draft2019 that aren't included in [ajv-formats](https://github.com/ajv-validator/ajv-formats) (ie. `idn-hostname`, `idn-email`, `iri`, `iri-reference` and `duration`)

 ## Some packages using Ajv